-When an employee retires or leaves UOIT, he/she will be able to transfer his/her account balance from the Pension Plan to a locked-in retirement account or use his/her balance to purchase an annuity.
-Any voluntary contributions an employee has made to the Pension Plan are not considered "locked-in" and can be withdrawn or transferred at that time to a non-locked-in investment vehicle.
+When a Teaching Faculty Member retires or leaves UOIT, they will be able to transfer their account balance from the UOIT DCPP to a locked-in retirement account or use their balance to purchase an annuity.
+Any voluntary contributions a Teaching Faculty Member has made to the UOIT DCPP are not "locked-in" and can be withdrawn in cash, subject to the applicable taxes, or transferred to a non-locked-in registered investment vehicle in which case taxes are not withheld.